docker/docs/compose/gettingstarted.md

    You can inspect images with `docker inspect <tag or id>`.

-5. Stop the application, either by running `docker-compose down` from within your project directory in the second terminal, or by hitting CTRL+C in the original terminal where you started the app.
+5. Stop the application, either by running `docker compose down` from within your project directory in the second terminal, or by hitting CTRL+C in the original terminal where you started the app.